Transgender people in sports: Testosterone and athletic ability

 Sex differences in human physiology impact performance in sports.
 Debate over whether and how transgender women should compete in female sports often has to do with whether they have an unfair advantage over cisgender women due to higher testosterone levels and skeletal, muscle and fat distribution differences.
 Testosterone regulates many different functions in the body, including the development and maintenance of bone and muscle mass.

-A 2018 extended essay analyzed the current IOC rule set in 2015 (testosterone below 10 nmol/L for trans women) and found that "the advantage to trans women afforded by the IOC guidelines is an intolerable unfairness", while they propose to abandon male/female categories in favor of a more nuanced division.
+A 2018 extended essay analyzed the IOC rule set in 2015 (testosterone below 10 nmol/L for trans women) and found that "the advantage to trans women afforded by the IOC guidelines is an intolerable unfairness", while they propose to abandon male/female categories in favor of a more nuanced division.

 A 2021 literature review concluded that for trans women, even with testosterone suppression, "the data show that strength, lean body mass, muscle size and bone density are only trivially affected.
 The reductions observed in muscle mass, size, and strength are very small compared to the baseline differences between males and females in these variables, and thus, there are major performance and safety implications in sports where these attributes are competitively significant."
 After 24 months of testosterone suppression, bone mass is generally preserved.
 The review states that no study has reported muscle loss greater than 12% with testosterone suppression even after three years of hormone therapy.
 It found that trans women are in the top 10% of females regarding lean body mass and possess a grip 25% stronger than most females.
 They suggest that instead of universal guidelines, each individual sport federation decide how to "balance between inclusion, safety and fairness" due to differences between sports.